 You have the option to add anything else you want to your first aid kit.
 But watch for how you organize your kit, so you can find what you need fast.
-Also, be sure the kit is sturdy, roomy and waterproof, as well.
+Also, be sure the kit is sturdy, roomy, and waterproof, as well.

 8. Helpful Hydration Hints

-You must bring enough supplies to help you get drinking water ready.
+You must bring enough supplies to help you get your drinking water ready.
 It is not practical to take loads of water bottles with you on your hike.
-They will weight too much and take up too much space in your backpack, as well.
+They will weigh too much and take up too much space in your backpack, as well.
 Take some water bottles to use and make sure there is one bottle per person per day.
 Make sure there is enough water to keep everyone hydrated by rationing properly.

 - Gather a portable cooking stove and some pots to boil any water you find nearby.
 Remember, boiling the water is the only sure way to kill bacteria.